Lydia Loveless: Career

 In 2004, Loveless, their father, and their sisters made up part of a four-member new wave pop band called Carson Drew, named after the father in the Nancy Drew books.
 Loveless played bass.
 The band broke up in 2007.

 At a show in Cincinnati where they opened for his band, Loveless met producer David Rhodes Brown (500 Miles to Memphis) who went on to produce their first album, 2010's The Only Man.
 Loveless was not happy with the slick production of the album.
 Loveless made the record when they were 15 years old.
 Loveless clarified that they like the songs they wrote, but the drawn-out process (over three years) to get the album released influenced their feelings about the project.

 Columbus attorney Steve McGann became their manager.
 Loveless and their band drove 20 hours to Austin, Texas, and ended up playing for Bloodshot owners Rob Miller and Nan Warshaw at the 2010 South by Southwest music festival.

 In 2012, signed with Bloodshot and determined to make a more raw and edgier album, they released Indestructible Machine with songs that feature themes of frustration with their hometown, drinking, depression, and a humorous song about being stalked by a man who referred to himself as Steve Earle but was not in fact the singer of "Copperhead Road".
 Loveless recorded the album with many live takes and a minimum of overdubs at Grove City, Ohio's Sonic Lounge recording studio with engineer Joe Viers.
 Spin characterized the record as standing out "for its utter lack of bullshit", with "roaring vocals, in her narrators' lived-in-bars recklessness, and in her overall inability to mince words."

 Indestructible Machine received praise from AllMusic and in publications such as the Chicago Tribune, Spin, and The Washington Post.
-Greg Kot wrote that Loveless' "defiant tone is matched by songs that put country and punk on equal ground, unvarnished and direct".
+Greg Kot wrote that Loveless's "defiant tone is matched by songs that put country and punk on equal ground, unvarnished and direct".

 In the Spring of 2013, Loveless did an extensive Canadian tour supporting the Supersuckers.
 Loveless and their band also toured Scandinavia and Spain during the fall of 2013.